dougives/wisp/README.md

 Wisp will automatically configure the radios as described in `wisp.json`.
 It will also disable rfkill and kill any interfering processes, similar to the behavior of `airmon-ng`.

 ## Output
+Wisp outputs a `.` for every deauth sent.
+This is a simple and effective way to ensure it is operating as expected.

 Wisp (through dream) will output pcap files prefixed with the name of the radio (phy) which captured the packets, along with a random hexadecimal string, ending in `.cap`.
 Something like `phy0-8cf9ec5ca146943f.cap`, for example.
 You can then inspect, parse, and manipulate them with any regular tools for pcap files.